ArmoredVortex/plymouth-theme-arch-darwin/README.md

 # **Arch-Darwin**
 An Arch linux splash screen for plymouth
 <img src="./arch-darwin.gif" alt="arch-darwin">
-(sorry if the gif feels choppy, its because it was patched from screenshots.
-The progress bar is smooth when running)

 # Installation from AUR
 - Install and setup [Plymouth](https://wiki.archlinux.org/title/plymouth)